GoMatrixHosting/create-awx-system/docs/Recover_Matrix_Server.md

 matrix_awx_enabled: true

-15) Run 'Provision a New Server' again to load up the surveys from matrix_vars.yml
+15) Remove the 'imposter-check' tag again and run 'Provision a New Server' again to load up the surveys from matrix_vars.yml

 16) Copy the DNS information and send it to the customer so they can configure DNS again.
 For Example: